 A copy of the Mining permit granted pursuant to section 25 of the Crown Minerals Act 1991; and

-A copy of all resource consents granted pursuant to the Resource Management Act 1991.
+A copy of all resource consents granted pursuant to the Resource Management Act 1991 or Fast-track Approvals Act 2024 and a copy of any reports that the Permit holder has been required to submit to a consent authority as a requirement of any resource consent relating to the mining permit.

 Upon the Manager being satisfied that the requirements of Conditions 7, 8 and 9 have been met, the Manager will issue the Permit holder with a written "Authority to Enter and Operate" permitting the Permit holder to enter in or on to the Land to commence the Activities for a period of 12 months provided the Mining permit continues in force for the term, or longer, of any Authority to Enter and Operate issued.

-A breach or failure to comply with the requirements of the Authority to Enter and Operate shall be deemed to be a breach of this access arrangement, and shall entitle the Ministers to exercise any rights or powers which arise from a breach of or failure to comply with the terms of this Access arrangement.
+A breach or failure to comply with the requirements of the documents referred to in Condition 7(d), and approved by the Minister, shall be deemed to be a breach of this Access Arrangement, and shall entitle the Ministers to exercise any rights or powers which arise from a breach of or failure to comply with the terms of this Access Arrangement.

 Prior to the expiry of the first Authority to Enter and Operate, and each subsequent Authority to Enter and Operate thereafter, the Permit holder will submit to the Manager a further Annual Work Programme and any other plans or amended plans as required by Condition 7(b) and any other requirements of Conditions 7, 8 and 9 for the succeeding 12-month period (or a lesser period if considered appropriate by the Permit holder).